Quiznos: Bankruptcy

 On March 14, 2014, Quiznos filed for Chapter 11 bankruptcy in the United States Bankruptcy Court for the District of Colorado.
 Quiznos said it would continue operating while it restructured its debt and made operational improvements.
-Quiznos emerged from bankruptcy about four months later on June 30, 2014, and reduced its debt by approximately $400 million.
+Quiznos emerged from bankruptcy on June 30, 2014, having reduced its debt by approximately $400 million.

 Post-bankruptcy

-On December 1, 2015, Quiznos opened a concept restaurant called Quiznos Grill hoping to re-brand its products and increase menu offerings.
+On December 1, 2015, Quiznos opened a concept restaurant called Quiznos Grill, hoping to re-brand its products and increase menu offerings.
 Initial reviews of this restaurant highlighted the high price (US$20) once items were added to the sandwich (vegetables, cheese, etc.) or meal (chips, drinks, etc.).
 In late 2016, the Quiznos Grill concept was abandoned and relaunched as Zeps Epiq Sandwiches.
-Some of the Quiznos Grill sandwiches remained on the menu, while vegetarian choices, salads, all-day breakfasts, and loaded tater tots were added.
+Some Quiznos Grill sandwiches remained on the menu, while vegetarian choices, salads, all-day breakfasts, and loaded tater tots were added.

 On June 11, 2018, Quiznos announced that it had been acquired by California-based High Bluff Capital Partners.
-The chain will maintain its headquarters in Denver.

-Locations

-In 2010 the chain said it planned to expand to locations in over 40 countries and territories, including Europe, the Middle East, Southeast Asia and Central and South America, by 2012.
-In July 2013, the company stated it planned to expand into Russia, where it is looking to open about 500 stores.
-QSR wrote in November 2013 that, "Following its most recent international successes in Mexico, Russia, and the United Arab Emirates, Quiznos will bring toasted sandwiches to Indonesia with the signature of PT Quiznosindo as the brand’s newest franchisor.
-The group, led by Tan Po Lian, plans to open 100 units in Indonesia over the next 10 years...Expansion into Singapore, South Korea, the Philippines, and Indonesia is part of Quiznos’ continued international development plan to open more than 1,000 international stores in more than 40 countries by 2020."
+The chain did not move its headquarters.
+The company's REGO Restaurant Group announced a new prototype in 2021, the first of which opened in Hobbs, New Mexico.
+The company's new Qube format, pre-fab drive-thru units, fit on smaller parcels, can have better unit economics than traditional brick-and-mortar restaurants, and are cheaper and faster to build.

-Bankruptcy and restructuring upset many of these plans.
-As of March 31, 2022, there were 176 Quiznos restaurants in the United States and around 200 in 30-plus countries.
+As of December 6, 2023, 145 Quiznos restaurants remained in the United States, down from 176 in 2022.